The Ideal Batch Powder Coating Oven

 Door thickness is included in the overall dimensions cited for the oven cabin.
 The oven doors are a composite design made of 11, 16, 18, and 20 gauge components that house mineral wool insulation of not less than 6# density.
 The doors feature support casters and adjustable hinge assemblies.
 To assure proper explosion relief and allow for emergency egress, the doors include a positive latching device that secures one door to the frontal header and floor, and allows the second door to latch to it using friction latches.
 Friction latches, often known as “panic latches” or “slam latches” enable the doors to be opened from the inside and also serve to safely vent excessive positive pressure from the oven enclosure.
 Doors feature fiberglass or siliconized rubber gasket material to minimize heat loss.

 The heat unit and exhaust are controlled via a remote control panel in a NEMA enclosure.
 The control panel allows the operator to see a digital display of the heat unit’s output air temperature and adjust the unit accordingly.
 The control panel includes a variety of safety devices, including audible and visual alarms.
-The control system uses a variable frequency device (VFD) to adjust the atmosphere inside the oven by fine-tuning the performance of the exhaust fan.
+The control system uses a variable frequency device (VFD) to adjust the atmosphere inside the powder coating oven by fine-tuning the performance of the exhaust fan.